Master List of Hampshire Grants

 Eligibility: The annual contest is open to any student who enters.

-Application Deadline: April TBD (check Theatre Program to see announcement of date)
+Application Deadline: Check the Theatre Program web page to see the announcement of date.

 Description: To cover the cost of one semester of private instrumental or vocal lessons (12 one-hour lessons).
 Preference is given to music concentrators.